LeandroScovino/auto_offset_z/README.md

+## This is based in hawkeyexp work and modded for my printer.

 ## This is a Klipper plugin for an auto calibration Z offset with a BLTouch (or possible inductive probe - check hints first!)

 ## Why:<br>